 Speech process in children

 Speaking is a complex skill.
-Thoughts, ideas or feelings must be transformed into language, into words and phrases.
-This language becomes speech movements.
+Thoughts, ideas, or feelings must be transformed into language, into words and phrases.
+This language is transformed into speech movements.
 Next, all the muscles involved in speech are instructed (there are more than 100!).
 They have to make exactly the right move, with the exact speed and force, at the right time.
 This requires a high degree of coordination and synchronization.

 How do you realize your child stutters?

 Stuttering usually begins between 2 and 5 years.
 There are a few features that can be an indicator that stuttering doesn’t go through on its own:

 - Has difficulty starting a word, phrase, or sentence